vic0627/karman/assets/doc/en/dynamic-type-annotation.md

 > [!TIP]
 > It is recommended to have prior knowledge of [JSDoc](https://jsdoc.app/) and [TypeScript](https://www.typescriptlang.org/) before reading this chapter.

-Another powerful feature provided by Karman is the ability to dynamically map configurations of defineKarman and defineAPI to Karman nodes in real-time through TypeScript generic parameters and IDE's [LSP](https://microsoft.github.io/language-server-protocol/) integration.
-This includes final APIs, subpaths, as well as inputs and outputs of final APIs.
+Another powerful feature provided by Karman is the ability to dynamically map configurations of `defineKarman` and `defineAPI` to Karman nodes in real-time through TypeScript generic parameters and IDE's [LSP](https://microsoft.github.io/language-server-protocol/) integration.
+This includes finalAPIs, subpaths, as well as inputs and outputs of finalAPIs.

 - [Dynamic Type Annotation](#dynamic-type-annotation)
   - [JSDoc](#jsdoc)